UBragaNeto/Scientific_Machine_Learning_Cenpes_2025/README.md

 This repository will contain all presentation slides, lab handouts, and lab code for the Scientific Machine Learning workshop at Cenpes.

-The workshop offers an opportunity for attendees to improve their analytical and computational skills in the rapidly-developing field of scientific machine learning, while preparing them to work in highly interdisciplinary research and development projects.
+The workshop offers an opportunity for attendees to improve their analytical and computational skills in the rapidly-developing field of scientific machine learning and data-driven model order reduction, while preparing them to work in highly interdisciplinary research and development projects.
 The workshop is structured as follows:

-## Day 1
+## Day 1 (Braga Neto)
 ### Morning:
 - Introduction and overview
-- Basics of Machine Learning, focusing on regression techniques
+- Deep Neural Networks
+- Physics-Informed Neural Networks (PINN)

 ### Afternoon:
-- Lab 1: Polynomial regression; Running a trained Navier-Stokes PINN

-## Day 2
-Morning:
-- Deep Neural Network training
-- Physics-Informed Neural Networks (PINN)

-Afternoon:
-- Lab 2: Training a PINN to solving forward and inverse problems
+- Lab 1: PINN solution of forward and inverse problems

-## Day 3
+## Day 2 (Braga Neto)
 ### Morning:
+- Neural Operators
+- Uncertainty Quantification
 - Gaussian Process regression
-- Bayesian PDE solvers
+- Probabilistic PDE solvers

 ### Afternoon:
-- Lab 3: Solving forward and inverse problems with Gaussian Processes
+- Lab 2: Probabilistic solution of forward and inverse problems

-## Day 4
+## Day 3 (Gildin)
 ### Morning:
 - Introduction to Model Order Reduction
 - Physics-based MOR: Linear and Nonlinear Model Reduction